ranjithreddy55/prompt-engineering/README.md

 ├── adversial.py          # Adversarial prompting examples
 ├── closedended.py        # Closed-ended prompting
 ├── openended.py          # Open-ended prompting
-├── prompttemplate.py     # Reusable prompt templates
+├── prompttemplate.py     # Prompt template examples
 ├── embeddings.py         # Text embedding examples
 ├── storygenerator.py     # Multilingual story generation
 │
-└── README.md
+└── README.md             # Project documentation

-#🧠 Prompt Engineering Techniques
+🧠 Prompt Engineering Techniques
-##1.
-Zero-Shot Prompting
+1. Zero-Shot Prompting

-Zero-shot prompting asks the model to perform a task without providing examples.
+Zero-shot prompting asks an LLM to perform a task without providing any examples.

 Example:

-Classify the following text as positive, negative, or neutral:
+Classify the following text as Positive, Negative, or Neutral:

 "I really enjoyed this movie."

-This technique is useful for testing a model's baseline capabilities.
+The model needs to understand the task based only on the instructions provided.

+Use cases:

+Text classification

+Sentiment analysis

+Summarization

+Question answering

+Information extraction

-##2.
-One-Shot Prompting
+2. One-Shot Prompting

 One-shot prompting provides the model with a single example before asking it to perform the task.

 Example:

+Example:

 Text: "I love this product."
 Sentiment: Positive

 Now classify:

 Text: "The product is excellent."

-One-shot prompting can help establish the expected format and behavior.
+The example helps the model understand the expected task and output format.

-##3.
-Few-Shot Prompting
+3. Few-Shot Prompting

 Few-shot prompting provides multiple examples to guide the model.

+Example:

 Text: "I love this phone."
 Sentiment: Positive